- Has 93 regular routes and 34 school routes.

 - Pick up timetables and maps at Winnipeg Transit centres downtown.

-- They are also posted on major bus stops all over the city.
+- They are also posted on bus stops all over the city.

 Do you have your peggo card?